 “We don’t know how either the black hole or the star formation can produce this phenomenon.
 We’re still looking for the smoking gun, but it gets more complicated the more we learn about it,” lead author Dr. Enrico Di Teodoro from Johns Hopkins University said.

 “This is the first time something like this has been observed in our galaxy.
-We see these kind of processes happening in other galaxies.
-But, with external galaxies you get much more massive black holes, star formation activity is higher, it makes it easier for the galaxy to expel material.
+We see these kinds of processes happening in other galaxies.
+But, with external galaxies you get much more massive black holes, star formation activity is higher, which makes it easier for the galaxy to expel material.

 “And these other galaxies are obviously a long way away, we can’t see them in a lot of detail.

 “Our own galaxy is almost like a laboratory that we can actually get into and try to understand how things work by looking at them up close.”

 The research has been published in the journal Nature.